 Make lifestyle choices that help prevent and control metabolic syndrome, diabetes, and heart disease and help lower your risk of cancer.

 The best diet for your heart, to prevent diabetes and lower your risk of cancer, and the best diet to control your psoriasis is a diet filled with veggies.
 The majority of what you eat and drink should be low fat and low glycemic (the sort of foods that are safer for diabetics because they are low carbohydrate/low sugar).
 They should be whole foods and include probiotic and prebiotic rich foods.
 Also, you should eat only lean animal products.

 It means that the same diet that is good for your heart, for preventing cancer, and for controlling diabetes is now good for your psoriasis - it lowers your risk of obesity and the psoriasis comorbidity conditions.

-I've simplified these diet guidelines by creating my Alkaline Mediterranean Diet.
 It's the diet I live on (and psoriasis runs in my family), and it's the basic diet that I recommend to my patients.
 I've created a food pyramid to give you a sense of proportion for each food group you ideally want in a day's food consumption.
 Creating this proportion helps to create an anti-inflammatory physiology to control psoriasis and its comorbidities.
 Of course, if you have severe medical problems, consult your treating physician.
 My Healthy Eating Guide gives you great ideas for a low-fat, low-glycemic whole foods diet with relative proportions of food types as your goal.
 Click the pyramid below for the details.

 I recommend a regular exercise program that fits your fitness level.
 The idea is to aim for 150 minutes of cardio every week.
 I get mine in 3 50-minute segments but 5 30-minute segments work too.
 That may be walking, swimming, jogging, or whatever works for you.
 If you have health issues then be safe and consult your physician before starting your exercise program - but do start one!
 I recommend adding strength and stretch fitness such as yoga too.
 (Click here to see why yoga rocks your fitness and health.)